 Safety and security

 An exemplary remote work policy should address the insurance and liability related to employee safety and security.
 The company can require remote members' workspaces to be vetted and approved or offer guidelines on creating a safe workspace at home.
-Either way, procedures, rules, and coverage for work-related injuries need to be specified in the policy.
+Either way, procedures, rules, and coverage for work-related injuries need to be specified in the remote work policy.

 Another thing you should consider including in your remote work policy is the cybersecurity section.
 Work-at-home may have numerous benefits, but it may put your company's information security at risk.
 If your employees are using personal equipment or mobile devices, have your IT department outline the best practices and software that should be implemented.